CodeMouse92/no-monster-minecraft/README.md

 * Zombies
 * Zombie Villagers

-This group is controlled by gamerule `spawnMonsters`.
+Control with the group rule `spawnMonsters`.

 ### Guardians